-As noted in our response to the CSA Multilateral Consultation Paper 51-403 Tailoring Venture Issuer Regulation (the "Consultation Paper"), PIAC is generally supportive of regulatory changes that streamline disclosure requirements and reduce expenses for venture issuers, provided that investors remain adequately protected.
-We are pleased the CSA has reflected on the feedback received and made a number of changes from what was contemplated in the Consultation Paper.
-However, we still believe that some of the provisions outlined in the Proposal will unduly compromise disclosure and governance standards and it is unclear that the regime proposed will result in a less complex, streamlined system more manageable for venture issuers.
+As noted in our response to the CSA Multilateral Consultation Paper 51-403 Tailoring Venture Issuer Regulation and to the 2011 request for comments on the Proposed National Instrument 51-103 Ongoing Governance and Disclosure Requirements for Venture Issuers (the "2011 Proposal"), PIAC is generally supportive of regulatory changes that streamline disclosure requirements and reduce expenses for venture issuers, provided that investors remain adequately protected.
+We are pleased the CSA has reflected on the feedback received and made a number of changes from what was contemplated in the 2011 Proposal.
+However, we still believe that some of the provisions outlined in the 2012 Proposal will unduly compromise disclosure and governance standards and it is unclear that the regime proposed will result in a less complex, streamlined system that is more manageable for venture issuers.
 We have provided comments in respect of the questions or issues where we felt that our perspective might be helpful.